c0xc/Wallphiller/README.md

 Resources
 ---------

-A working resource file is included (res/res.src).
+A resource file is included (res/res.src).
 It is accessed as src/res.cpp, which is a symlink pointing to that file.
 It's not necessary to regenerate this file.